All Episodes

 Statistically, everybody agrees with me.

-Here's the phone number if you want to uh join us today, 800-282-2882, and the email address is rush at EIB net.com.
+Here's the phone number if you want to join us today, 800-282-2882.

-Uh bad news for the uh for the Democrats here.
+Bad news for the Democrats here.

 The story is from the Associated Press.

-the surge, has been underway less than three weeks, but it's already registered a success.
+The Baghdad security operation, i.e. the surge, has been underway less than three weeks, but it's already registered a success.

-A sharp drop in the number of bullet riddled bodies found in the streets, victims of sectarian death squads.
+A sharp drop in the number of bullet-riddled bodies found in the streets, victims of sectarian death squads.

 The number of bodies found so far this month in Baghdad, most of them shot, showing signs of torture, has dropped by nearly 50% to 494 as of Monday night, compared with 954 in January and over 1,200 in December.

-This, according to figures compiled by the Associated Press.
+This according to figures compiled by the Associated Press.

-Like a good neighbor's state farmers.
+Like a good neighbor, state farm is there.

-Nevertheless, execution style killings are clearly down.
+Nevertheless, execution-style killings are clearly down.

 According to officials, this shows a big reduction in terror and killing operations in Baghdad.

-Now I know what the Democrats are going to say.
+Now, I know what the Democrats are going to say.

 Well, of course they're down.